cwi-dis/iotsa/readme.md

 ### iotsaConfig.h

+Handles the `iotsaConfig` object, which is a singleton object that contains all configuration information, such as hostname and which mode we are running in.
+You normally don't include this file, it is included through `iotsa.h`.

+### iotsaConfigMod.h

-Handles general configuration, factory reset and (if enabled) over-the-air programming.
+Handles control over the `iotsaConfig` object and general configuration such as factory reset and (if enabled) over-the-air programming.
-This is technically a module, but unlike other modules it is not really optional.
+This is technically a module, but unlike other modules it is not really optional (unless your iotsa board is running with WiFi disabled).
 It should _not_ be instantiated in your program, this happens automatically.
 This module also opens and/or initializes the SPIFFS filesystem.

 If the iotsa server is operating in normal (production) mode a user can access URL `/config` to request configuration mode, factory reset or ota-programming mode.
 The user must then turn power off and on again within 5 minutes to switch the iotsa server to its new mode, for another 5 minutes.
 If nothing happens during this period the server reboots and reverts to normal mode.